uGcinikhaya/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory in long format
+A script that changes the working directory to the previous one